RedCrewOS/api-sdk-creator-js/README.md

 # Development

 The repository is managed by [Rush](https://rushjs.io).
-As such, the Rush [Command Set](https://rushjs.io/pages/commands/rush_add/) needs to be used to add/remove/update packages and to build/publish the modules/libraries that make up the `@sdk-creator` set.
+As such, the Rush [Command Set](https://rushjs.io/pages/commands/rush_add/) needs to be used to add/remove/update packages and to build/publish the modules/libraries that make up the `@api-sdk-creator` set.

 Note: Using `rushx` is the equivalent to using `npm run`